abjelcic/DIRQFAM/readme.md

 * <code>Calculation type</code>:</br>
-Value <code>0</code>: Hartree response is  calculated for a given range of energies.</br>
+Value <code>0</code>: Free response is calculated for a given range of energies.</br>
 Value <code>1</code>: Self-consistent response is calculated for a given range of energies.</br>
-Value <code>2</code>: Self-consistent response is calculated for a given energy and the induced density is outputted.
+Value <code>2</code>: Self-consistent response is calculated for a given energy and the induced density is printed.

 * <code>Include Coulomb</code>, <code>Include pairing</code>:</br>